 Intimate in scale and more complicated than it lets on, Marvel’s first female-led superhero film is a modest but meaningful success.

 The grand experiment that is the Marvel Cinematic Universe is grinding inexorably to a close – with Avengers: Endgame coming out in a matter of weeks, and the death of Stan Lee just a few months back, the current superhero era as we know it will effectively be over by mid-summer.
-Marvel movies are in a curious place right now – hell, Black Panther just won a bunch of Oscars – leaving Captain Marvel in a really interesting position.
+Marvel movies are in a curious place right now (hell, Black Panther just won a bunch of Oscars), leaving Captain Marvel in a really interesting position in the realm of superhero sociopolitical capital.
 Like Black Panther, its release has been given a great deal of cultural importance; online troglodytes have been raising a stink about the movie, downvoting it on Rotten Tomatoes before it even comes out, another effigy burned on the altar of the culture wars.
 Whether you herald the film as a pioneering work of representation for women, with the experiences of womanhood necessarily baked into the frame, or you’re terrified that there’s a big-budget superhero movie about a woman who learns the value of her own power, your identity will heavily, inevitably inform how you receive Captain Marvel.

 (I typically try to avoid inserting too much of myself in my reviews; I prefer to let the work speak for itself, with the presumption that my writing is coming through the prism of a very specific viewpoint.
 But here’s me, a man, writing a review about a movie that will justifiably mean a lot more to the women who watch it than I will.
 Don’t get me wrong, I really enjoyed it – like really, really enjoyed it, for reasons I’ll elaborate on later – but there will be experiences, sensations, sensibilities from its female audience (and critics) that I can’t possibly understand.
 So I appreciate you reading my review, but take care to read what female critics also have to say on this one.)